-If you tune into HGTV religiously to watch Fixer Upper, you’re definitely disappointed that it will be ending after Season 5.
+If you tune into HGTV religiously to watch Fixer Upper, you’re probably disappointed that it’s now over.
 And now, you’re probably wondering what else you can watch to fill the home-renovation void that will be left in your heart.
 Well, we have the answer.
 Even though the beloved series won’t be back, Chip and Joanna Gaines will.
 The network has announced a new show featuring the couple.

 Here’s more on that as well as some other home makeover shows that you’ll enjoy after Fixer Upper concludes.